takDesign/meshiMuda/README.md

 This is a vanarts web16 group project.
 A mobile website to reduce food waste.

 <strong>Command</strong><br>
-npm start  // To start webpack server
+npm start  // Start webpack server npm run build // Build a publishable version

 <strong>Files</strong><br>
 When you compile src/js/index.js, src/index.min.js will be created.